colonelzentor/Pyevolve/docs/source/getstarted.rst

    ga.evolve(freq_stats=10)

    # Best individual
-   print ga.bestIndividual()
+   print(ga.bestIndividual())

 .. note:: Pyevolve have the __repr__() function  implemented for almost all objects, this means that you
-          can use syntax like 'print object' and the object information will be show in an pretty format.
+          can use syntax like 'print(object)' and the object information will be show in an pretty format.

 Ready, now we have our first Genetic Algorithm.
 It looks more like a "Hello GA!" application.
 The code above shows the call of